mahady-manana/betatuto-docs/docs/javascript/Array/ArrayPrototypeMap.md

 ## Parameters

-callback (required): A function that is called for each element in the array.
-It should return the value to be included in the new array. thisArg (optional): An object to use as `this` when executing the callback function.
+- `callback`: A function that is called once for each element in the array.
+The `callback` function should return a new value for the element.
+It takes three arguments:
+  - `currentValue`: The current element being processed in the array.
+  - `index` (optional): The index of the current element being processed in the array.
+  - `array` (optional): The array that `map` was called upon.
+- `thisArg` (optional): An object to which the `this` keyword can refer inside the callback function.
+If this parameter is not specified, `undefined` is used as the default value.

 ## return value